-If you want to visit a new city in Europe, but still not sure which one, it can be nice with some inspiration.
+If you want to visit a new city in Europe but you’re still not sure which one, it can be nice with some inspiration.
 Let’s have a look at the cities that are popular among other tourists – here is a top 10 list of the most visited cities in Europe.

 Visitors: 20.72 million

 London accounts for over half of all tourist arrivals in the United Kingdom.
 It’s a huge city – Western Europe’s largest – and London has almost unlimited things to offer.

 Aside from having world-famous museums, famous architecture, classic pubs, huge parks and countless monuments, London also offers many modern attractions.
-If you love sports, London might be the best place to go in all of Europe due to the sheer number of high-end football clubs.
+If you love sports, London might be the best place to go in all of Europe due to the sheer number of top football clubs.
 When it comes to shopping, London also impresses, and the English capital also attracts theatre enthusiasts from all over the world.

 We can’t possibly cover everything in this description, so if you’re more curious about what London has to offer, then read some of our specific London articles.
 But to sum up, it is certainly justified that London ranks as the most popular tourist destination in Europe.
 It truly is an amazing and fascinating city.

 Visitors: 16.84 million

 Paris ranks just behind London when it comes to the yearly number of travelers.
-But it needs no introduction: Everybody is familiar with Paris, and it is a dream destination for many.
+But it needs no introduction: Everybody has heard about Paris, and it is a dream destination for many.

-While there have been a lot of changes in the city over the last two decades, and while the crime rate has been on the increase, Paris continues to attract people from all over the world.
+While there have been a lot of changes in the city over the last decades, and while the crime and protest rates have been on the increase, Paris continues to attract people from all over the world.
 The main reason is the beautiful architecture, the romantic vibe, and the great French food.
 But that’s just some benefits visiting of Paris – don’t forget to experience the charm of the alternative, gritty Paris by visiting modern art museums, new innovative restaurants, special bars, street markets, and everything else that characterizes the modern-day French capital.

 Visitors: 12.12 million